osulluke/eigenface-production/README.md

 2. Open a show clip; watch for a short time (about 30-60 seconds).
 3. Go "back" to the *Play Media* page and select a commercial clip (appropriately labeled).
 Watch this clip until it becomes muted to demonstrate the program's capability.
 4. Once the program mutes the video stream, go back to *Play Media* and select a different show clip, then watch until the show is un-muted.
-5. Repeat the above as required (show - commercial - show - ... -).
+5. Repeat the above as required (show - commercial - show - ... ).

-During the operation, on the command line, user messages are produced that provide feedback as to who is being identified and whether or not the program is recognizing *Show* or *Commercial*.
+During the operation, on the command line, user messages are produced that provide feedback as to who is being identified and whether or not the program is recognizing *Show* or *Commercial*, but the bottom line to the user is whether or not the show is allowed regular volume, and whether annoying commercials are automatically muted.

 Stop / close the program by "Ctrl+C" on the Ubuntu command line.

 ## **Contributions**
-**Remee Agbayani:** Front end menu, stylesheet, database, s3 video player, facial recognition import, OpenCV facial recognition to player
+**Remee Agbayani:** Front end menu, stylesheet, database, s3 video player, facial recognition import, OpenCV facial recognition to player.

-**Moise Jean:** Sellinum player controls, software testing
+**Moise Jean:** Sellinum player controls, software testing.

-**Luke O'Sullivan:** Documentation, app structure/design, eigen implementation, project manager, git master, class creation, program compliation, submissions
+**Luke O'Sullivan:** Documentation, app structure/design, eigen implementation, project manager, git master, class creation, program compliation, submissions.

-**Zihan Shu:** Presentation, frontend design, frontend video player
+**Zihan Shu:** Presentation, frontend design, frontend video player.

-**Xinxin Wu:** OpenCV implementation, video player
+**Xinxin Wu:** OpenCV implementation, video player.